Knoblauchpilze/maze/README.md

 Also note that the view is not responsive when the maze is being generated.

 The user can save the maze that is currently displayed at any time by pressing the `S` key.
 Also, the user can generate a new maze by using the `G` key.

+An overlay is displayed to indicate which cell the user is hovering over and adapts based on the type of the cell.

 #### Configuration menu